Fredell Lack: Career

 Lack and three principal string players from the Houston Symphony formed the Lyric Art Quartet in 1955 and began several chamber music series around Houston.
 She began a highly successful Young Audiences program in Houston, which brings classical music to schoolchildren.
-In 1979, that organization gave to Lack its first in an annual series of awards, and the honor was thenceforth named the "Fredell Lack Award."
+In 1979, that organization gave to Lack its first in an annual series of awards, and the honor was thenceforth named the "Fredell Lack Award".

-In 1959, Fredell Lack began teaching violin at the University of Houston, where she remained on the faculty for 50 years before retiring in 2009.
+In 1959, Lack began teaching violin at the University of Houston, where she remained on the faculty for 50 years before retiring in 2009.
 She was the 1982–83 recipient of the Esther Farfel Award, given by colleagues to a single University of Houston faculty member each year.
 The Texas Music Teachers Association awarded her the Outstanding Teaching Achievement Award (Collegiate), a statewide distinction, in 1990.
 In 1997, the University of Houston Moores School of Music presented Lack with a Lifetime Achievement Award.
 In 2007, TexASTA, the Texas division of the American String Teachers Association, presented Lack with the Phyllis Young Outstanding Studio Teacher of the Year Award.
 Lack also maintained a private studio outside the school.

 A great many of her students have gone on to musical careers as professional performers and teachers, and a number have become successful solo concert artists.
 One of Lack's former students, Frank Huang, is currently the concertmaster of the New York Philharmonic; he won the top prize at the highly prestigious Naumburg Competition in 2003, has performed as a soloist with major orchestras, and made a critically acclaimed recording debut on Naxos Records.
 Lack student Eden MacAdam-Somer is the co-chair of the New England Conservatory’s Contemporary Improvisation department and lead singer and violinist of the Klezmer Conservatory Band (KCB).
 Brett Deubner, David Mazzeo, Pálína Árnadóttir, Joyce Hammann, Mariko Inaba, Anabel Ramirez, Gloria Justen, Sharman Plesner, William Pu, Gregory Ewer, Beverly Shin, Maurice Sklar, Martin Valdeschack, Chuong Vu, and Zuo Jun are among other Lack students who have had successful concert careers.
 Lack also taught numerous sessions at the Meadowmount School of Music, an annual summer program in Upstate New York that was founded and for many years was directed by Lack's former mentor Ivan Galamian.

-During her performing career, Fredell Lack played the "Baron Deurbroucq" violin, made in 1727 by Antonio Stradivari.
+During her performing career, Lack played the "Baron Deurbroucq" violin, made in 1727 by Antonio Stradivari.
 Her bow was crafted by François Tourte.

 Personal

-Fredell Lack was married to Ralph Eichhorn, a gastroenterologist, from 1947 until his death in 2014.
+Lack was married to Ralph Eichhorn, a gastroenterologist, from 1947 until his death in 2014.
 She did not use her married name, Eichhorn, professionally.
 Lack had a daughter, a son, and several grandchildren.
 She was an active advocate for animal welfare.

 She died in Houston on August 20, 2017, aged 95.